arcanecode/sql-server-mobile-report-publisher/Dashboards/Basic_Sales_Dashboard/03-Linking_Report_Components.md

 # Linking Report components

-In this series of instrucitons, we'll see how to bind the controls on the report to the data that was imported in the previous file [02-Adding_Data.md](02-Adding_Data.md).
+In this series of instructions, we'll see how to bind the controls on the report to the data that was imported in the previous file [02-Adding_Data.md](02-Adding_Data.md).

 If you don't have it open, open up the dashboard in the Mobile Report Publisher.